dbrattli/OSlash/README.md

 [Learn You a Haskell for Great Good!](http://learnyouahaskell.com/) in Python 3.
 The project currently contains implementations for:

+## Abstract Base Classes

+ - Functor
- - Functors
+ - Applicative
- - Applicatives
+ - Monoid
- - Monoids
+ - Monad

- - Monads
+## Monads

  - Maybe (Just | Nothing)
  - Either (Right | Left)
+ - List

 Yes, I know there are other projects out there, but I'm simply doing this in order to better understand the book.